About this website and myself (the author).

 All information, data, specifications and statistics used on the website WW2 Weapons have been compiled from a variety of sources and the large library of the author – who now lives on Crete for a long time – about military history and history, especially about the world wars, which has been built up over decades.

 The most important source references and notes about additional literature can be found at the end for the most articles.
 To the best of our knowledge and belief, the most secure and reliable information and sources were used, which are also constantly updated and improved.

 These data and specifications are used among other things for as accurate as possible historical military simulations, such as the war game WW2 Total.
 The photos are mostly ‘public domain’, but partly also property of the author.

-The author therefore asks for understanding that he can’t handle additional requests for the sources beyond that due to time constraints and provides the information and its sources to the internet community as ‘as published’, i.e. either the visitor of this website considers it helpful and agrees with it over, or just leaves it.
+The author therefore asks for understanding that he can’t handle additional requests for the sources or pictures beyond that due to time constraints and provides the information and its sources to the internet community as ‘as published’, i.e. either the visitor of this website considers it helpful and agrees with it over, or just leaves it.